Bathroom Remodel Costs & Tips For Los Angeles

 Although we’ve covered the major components of the bathroom above, it’s worthwhile to discuss the additional, minor items that you’ll need to consider and include in your bathroom remodel cost.

 Demolition isn’t anything you need to think about, but you should expect it to be an item in your contractor’s estimate.
 Demolition requires heavy labor, moving the trash out of the house, and the costs of transporting and dump fees.
 Make sure your contractor intends to securely seal the remodel area so that a majority of dust doesn’t escape into the rest of your house.
+Ideally, demolition should be completed in one day to limit disruption and noise.

 After all the heavy construction, your new bathroom will need a quick paint job.
 The contractor’s paint budget shouldn’t be huge because the space is reasonably small.
 However, keep in mind this line item also includes preparing and texturing the walls to create a finished surface for painting.

 Although a curtain rod and a shower curtain will suffice in many cases, most people now want a real shower door installed.
 Depending on the size & configuration of your shower, you’ll either use an ‘off-the-shelf’ door or require a custom size to be created.
 Expect a shower door to cost between $1,000-$2,000 on average.
+Depending on the look you want and how much space you have in your bathroom, you’ll want to consider both a swinging door or a sliding door on rollers.

 The final touches you’ll need are the mirror(s), vanity/cabinet knobs, towel racks, and toilet paper holder.
 It’s likely you will be purchasing these items yourself, so measure your space carefully to ensure you are buying the appropriate size fixtures.
 Also, as discussed earlier, consider marking with tape exactly where you want each item located on the wall, so there is no confusion.